 Conversely to the previous tip, you should also avoid answering every question with "Strongly Agree" or "Strongly Disagree".
 This might make you appear wildly sure of yourself or closed to others' opinions.

 The questions will usually include some extreme statements to which not answering strongly agree or strongly disagree will be your natural response anyway.

-You will be told this before you start your personality questionnaire but it is important to bear in mind, especially when you find yourself thinking "it depends" for an answer.
-The employer is interested in only how you might perform at work, so try to keep your responses in keeping with your work personality.
+You may find yourself thinking "it depends" for a lot of answers, but remember the employer is interested in only how you might perform at work, so try to keep your responses in keeping with your work personality, they're not interested in your 'Frank the Tank' party persona.
 This approach will also help you imagine yourself in the scenarios presented and decide on your response.

 6. Practice self-awareness

 Take some time before you start to reflect on your personality traits, strengths, and weaknesses, and how they relate to the job you're applying for.
 This can help you better understand yourself and provide more accurate answers on the test.

 Avoid stress or anxiety as it can impact your responses.
 Take deep breaths, relax, and approach the test with a positive attitude.

 Avoid overthinking your responses, as this can lead to inaccurate answers.
 Instead, rely on your instincts and trust your gut.

 Remember, a personality test is just one aspect of the hiring process and does not determine your entire worth as a candidate.
 Stay positive, be yourself, and focus on showcasing your skills, experience, and motivation during the interview process.
 Good luck!